-- Prevent slips and falls by installing railings and non-slip surfaces. - Check existing grab bars for strength and stability, and repair if needed. - You and your physical therapist may discuss ways to raise the height of your toilet seat. - Make bathing easier by using a shower hose, liquid soap, a long-handled sponge, and a bath bench or shower chair without a back. - Watch out for hazards, such as wet floors. - Dry off in the shower to prevent bringing water out onto the floor. - Stock up on toiletries and other items you will need during recovery.
+- Check existing grab bars for strength and stability, and repair if needed. - You and your physical therapist may discuss ways to raise the height of your toilet seat. - Make bathing easier by using a shower hose, liquid soap, a long-handled sponge, and a bath bench or shower chair without a back. - Watch out for hazards, such as wet floors. - Dry off in the shower to prevent bringing water out onto the floor. - Stock up on toiletries and other items you will need during recovery.